froberge/ocp-pipeline/README.md

 * `Pipeline`: the definition of the pipeline and the `Tasks` that it should perform
 * `TaskRun`: the execution and result of running an instance of a task
 * `PipelineRun`: the execution and result of running an instance of a pipeline, which includes several `TaskRuns`
-* `Pipeline Resources`: The set of objects that are going to be used as inputs to a `Task` and can be output by a `Task`
 * `Workspace`: Concept by which the Task step and Pipeline task can share a common filesystem.
 * [`Triggers`](#triggers): Concept that allows you to automate the running of pipelines ex: A GitHub push triggers a PipelineRun.
 Using `tektoncd/triggers` with `tektoncd/pipeline` enables you to easily create a complete CI/CD systems where the execution is